yangshun/builder-news/README.md

   - Navigation List
     - Main List on Home page
   - Segmented Panel
-    - News Type Selector on Home page
+    - "News Type" Selector on Home page
   - Popup
     - Favourite a link by pressing the star icon on a link.
     - Press the star icon again.